Pirmayr/Run2/Commands.md

 #### map

-executes a command with all elements of an array or listf; the variable 'item' holds the current element
+executes a command with all elements of an array or list; the variable 'item' holds the current element

 * arrayOrList: array or list
 * command: command